kyleratliff1/docs/Progam_Installs/Sentinelone/sentinelone_setup.md

    ```shell
    sudo mkdir -p /mnt/scada/nas
    ```
-5. Allow full permissions (read, write, execute) for the owner, group and others using a similar command to the following
+5. Allow full permissions (read, write, execute) for the owner, group and others using a similar command to the following:
    ```shell
    sudo chmod 777 /mnt/scada/nas
    ```
-6. Check that the correct nfs share is available on the NFS server using a similar command to the following:
+6. Check that the correct NFS share is available on the NFS server using a similar command to the following:
    ```shell
    showmount -e cnas-01.research.pemo
    ```